Skip to main content

 • Quantity proposed for each species - Are you proposing to plant one or six of an individual species?
 We realize availability of your proposed list may vary, but don't worry -- we'll allow substitutions and quantity adjustments if you ask us.

 • Season of bloom - So the habitat value of your project is maximized, we require at least three different blooming species for spring, summer, and fall.
 Native plant nursery websites, catalogs, or plant labels will include bloom time.
-You can also look up plants on Minnesota Wildflowers.
+You can also look up plants on Minnesota Wildflowers ⬈.
+This requirement may be waived for a native seed mix designed for pollinators by a trusted native plant supplier.

 Example Native Plant List